Tub Maintenance Tips

 Bathtub Refinishing You Can Trust

 At Tub Tile & Tops, we pride ourselves on the quality and durability of our work, from fiberglass repairs to countertop refinishing, and everything in between.
-That’s why each of our refinishing projects is protected by a five-year written warranty.
+That’s why many of our refinishing projects is protected by a five-year written warranty.
 As a home or business owner, you’ll want to take the same steps to maintain and protect your refinished surfaces as you would with new ones.